Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Gloves and Surfaces

-Black dye is extremely difficult, if not impossible to remove from most surfaces, flooring, and clothing, it is important to ensure that your house is well protected from any dye splatter and you are not wearing clothing that you would hate to ruin.
+Black dye is extremely difficult, if not impossible to remove from most surfaces, flooring, and clothing.
+It is important to ensure that your house is well protected from any dye splatter and you are not wearing clothing that you would hate to ruin.
 While other hair dyes can often be removed from your floors or clothes, the black dye will usually never come out, even if it only makes contact for a few seconds.

 If you accidentally get it on your skin, however, this will still stain but it's temporary.
-You can expect the staining to last at least several days before gradually fading away from washing and skin renewal.
+You can expect the staining to last at least several days before gradually fading away with washing and skin renewal.

 When you are ready to apply your black hair color, section your hair out as noted above and begin mixing your dye in the correct ratio with a tinting bowl and brush.
 If the color is a permanent dye, it needs to be mixed with 10 vol peroxide.
 This volume of developer will deposit color without unnecessary lightening, so it causes next to no damage to your hair.